 To prevent mold from developing in the home, correct any of these conditions as soon as possible.
 That means repairing any leaks promptly.
 Clean up any water spills promptly, as well.
 If you have high levels of relative humidity in your home, or if your basement is damp, you can purchase a dehumidifier to reduce the amount of moisture in the air.

 If you aren’t sure if you have mold in your home or not, you can have a professional come in and test for mold.
+The types of tests can include air and surface sampling.
+Air sampling is capturing particles floating in the air, determining their concentrations, and then comparing the inside concentrations to what is present in the outside air.
+When conducting surface testing, a piece of tape is pressed down on a household surface, trapping any mold spores, or a swab is used in order to see what types and the numbers of spores that are present.
 This is a good idea after a flood, fire or other event involving significant water damage to the home.
 If you smell a musty odor in your home, you probably have mold somewhere even if you can’t see it.

 There are DIY mold test kits on the market, but if you are serious about a mold problem, these kits might not be the way to go.
 The first problem with a DIY kit is there really is no “inspection”.
 The kit will contain a petri dish that you place in an area where you think a mold problem exists.
 After a few days you pick the dish back up and ship it to a lab.
 These kits will almost always indicate a presence of mold, but the results are probably meaningless since mold is everywhere to begin with.
 Many times the kit you buy will already be contaminated from just sitting around on the shelf, waiting for someone to buy it.
 Also, mold kits provide no baseline to compare the results to.
 Is the amount of mold spores inconsistent with what is normal?
 You have no way of knowing for sure.